cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 When this extension is present in the group context, all messages, except for application messages, MUST use public messages.

+XXX(RLB): I don't love this restriction to public messages, and I don't think it's necessary.
+Clearly it is necessary if the DS is doing the fanout.
+But it seems like you could also envision a scenario where the committer knows which clients are light (maybe via a LeafNode extension), and generates a light Commit for each light client.
+It puts more burden on the committer, but a group using PrivateMessage is generally more taxing for committers anyway.
+Some technical details on how to do this below.

+XXX(RLB): It might be worth defining a LeafNode extension here to signal that a client is operating in light mode.
+(Note that a client can operate in light mode even if it gets a full Welcome, but cannot process a full Commit.)

+XXX(RLB): It would be worth fleshing out a use case here, since there are some assumptions on what the committer sends and what the DS does.
+Even in the DS-assisted case, the committer needs to send a fresh GroupInfo.

 The changes are primarily on light clients.

 When joining a group as a light client, the client downloads the proof of memberships